qtaura/ScriptAI/README.md

 - Rate limiting via Flask-Limiter and strict JSON error handling.
 - Comprehensive tests and CI for reliability.

+## Dynamic Model Registry

+The UI model list is driven by a single JSON config and filtered by backend availability:

+- Edit `frontend/public/modelCards.json` to add or update models.
+Use adapter IDs: `openai`, `huggingface`, `local`.
+- The UI loads this config and intersects it with the server `GET /models` endpoint.
+The server lists models based on environment configuration.
+- If there’s no intersection, the UI falls back to the server’s list; if neither is available, a local placeholder is shown.

+Backend availability is controlled via environment variables:

+- `OPENAI_API_KEY` enables the `openai` adapter.
+- `HUGGINGFACE_API_KEY` enables the `huggingface` adapter.
+- `local` is always available as a placeholder.

+This approach keeps one source of truth for display names and metadata while ensuring only configured providers are selectable.

 ## Architecture

 ```